flownative/neos-compressor/README.md

 ## Usage

-As soon as the package is installed, the `TYPO3.Neos:Page` prototype is amended with `@process` instructions on the `head` and `body` elements.
+As soon as the package is installed, the `Neos.Neos:Page` prototype is amended with `@process` instructions on the `head` and `body` elements.
 This will compress and "regular" output without any further steps to take.